HackYourFuture/curriculum/i-am-a-new-teacher.md

 **Homework**
 - *Trello* is used in the first three modules to hand in homework (first zip files) later links to Github repositories. :information_desk_person:
 - Later on we use [this](https://github.com/HackYourFuture/Git/blob/master/Lecture-3.md) method to hand in homework.
+- All homework is given feedback by teachers, we do this by commenting on the pull-requests of the students and asking for improvements.

 **Any other questions?**:arrow_right: :information_desk_person: